artBaby/database/README.md

 delete "Old life" - delete value of key "Old Life" and key "Old Life" from database.

 save "C:\database.txt" - save all keys and their values to file 'database.txt' located in root of disk C.
-BMP-files save in the same path.
+Save BMP-files in the same path.